Domain Knowledge-Informed Self-Supervised Representations for Workout Form Assessment: Experiments

 The Waseda Squat dataset \cite{ogata} provides an excellent labeled dataset for evaluating exercise errors in controlled conditions.
 The publicly available portion of this dataset contains samples from a single human subject.
 This dataset was not captured in a gym-like setting, but rather in home, and office-like settings.
 Each sample contains multiple squat repetitions.
 Note that the publicly available train/val/test split is different from that used in the original paper.
 Using this dataset, we experimented detecting the following errors: knees inward error (KIE); convex rounded back (spine) (CVRB); concave rounded back (spine) (CCRB); shallow squat (SS); knees forward error (KFE).
 To do so, we trained classifiers to distinguish between each of these error classes and good squat class (samples belonging to this class did not contain any errors).
 In this experiment, we compared features from our CVCSPC method (self-supervisedly trained on our unlabeled BackSquat dataset) against the Temporal Distances Matrices (TDM) derived from HMR pose estimator \cite{hmr}.
 HMR-TDM features were made available by Ogata \etal \cite{ogata}.
 During feature extraction, we resized the input images to 320$\times$320 pixels, and considered the center 224$\times$224 pixel crop.
 We did not consider our MD model because this dataset has multiple repetitions in each sample, and the sequence length is 300 frames, which is about 9 times longer than our MD model sequence length (32 frames).
 And, consequently, if we temporally downsample the sequence, it would lose a lot of information.

-The results are summarized in Table \ref{tab:res_waseda}, where we report accuracies.
+The results are summarized in Table~1, where we report accuracies.
 We found that our model outperformed existing methods \cite{ogata} on three types of errors: KIE, CCRB, and KFE; with the performances being notably better on KIE and KFE errors.
 Even though not consistently across all the errors, our self-supervisedly learnt features outperformed HMR-TDM features on overall average performance.
-Note that one does not expect the performance gap to be large on this dataset, as in these simpler conditions, pose estimators work quite well.
+Note that large performance gap is not expected on this dataset, as OTS pose estimators work quite well in these simpler conditions.